TartuNLP/translation-worker/README.md

 result in inference speeds up to 20x slower than expected.

 Although the optimal number of threads depends on the exact model and infrastructure used, a good starting point is around `16` (the default in the included docker image).
-With optimal configuration and modern hardware, the worker s hould be able to process ~7 sentences per second.
+With optimal configuration and modern hardware, the worker should be able to process ~7 sentences per second.
 For more information, please refer to [PyTorch documentation](https://pytorch.org/docs/stable/notes/cpu_threading_torchscript_inference.html).